 I love to try and figure out the who, what and where.
-I would rather try to figure it out all by myself before asking for help.
+I would instead try to figure it out all by myself before asking for help.
 That is the fun part for me.
-Sometimes it is very easy.
+Sometimes it is effortless.
 Other times it is not.

-A couple days ago I found a Knave article “Memories linger for Dimond District Pioneers” in the Oakland Tribune November 1970 the 2nd page of the article included this same picture with some new clues.
+A couple days ago, I found a Knave article “Memories linger for Dimond District Pioneers” in the Oakland Tribune in November 1970.
+The 2nd page of the article included this same picture with some new clues.

 I now have clues for the house and a different church.
 So off I went to find out more.

 I think the location has been solved.
 I thought the house was moved or demolished due to building the freeway, and it almost was.
 I am so glad it is still there.